May 7, 2018 – SB18-275 Dies in the House Agriculture, Livestock, and Natural Resources Committee

 May 2, 2018 – Senate Bill SB18-275 Is Before The Full Senate, May 3, 2018

 Bill SB18-275 will receive it’s “Second Reading” on the Senate Floor tomorrow, May 3, 2018.
-A big thank you to Senator Ray Scott, the Bill’s primary sponsor and Senator Nancy Todd primary Cosponsor.
-Without their support the Bill would never had been possible.
+A big thank you to Senator Ray Scott, Bill’s primary sponsor, and Senator Nancy Todd primary Cosponsor.
+Without their support, the Bill would never have been possible.

 This whirlwind push through the Legislature could not be possible without the support of our sponsors and CoDNR.

 May 1, 2018 – SB18-275 PASSES Senate State, Veterans, & Military Affairs Committee 4 to 1

 On a vote of 4-1 Colorado made history as the Senate State, Veterans, & Military Affairs Committee voted to refer the first seaplane access legislation to the full Senate.